nakajima/atom-branch-status/README.md

 ## Usage

 1. Install the package (Settings > Install > search for `branch-status`)
-2. Make sure `branch-status` has a GitHub personal access token:
+2. Make sure `branch-status` has a GitHub personal access token (OAuth):
   - [Create one](https://github.com/settings/tokens) and give it the `repo:status` scope
   - Add the token to the package settings (Settings > Packages > branch-status)